danilobjr/vercel-env-var/README.md

 6. In GitHub, set `VERCEL_PROJECT_ID` to your `projectID` and `VERCEL_ORG_ID` to your `orgID`
 7. Retrieve your [Vercel Access Token](https://vercel.com/guides/how-do-i-use-a-vercel-api-access-token) and set it as the value of `VERCEL_TOKEN`
 8. Define a Github Action to kick off a deployment based on one of these [examples](https://github.com/danilobjr/vercel-gha/tree/main/.github/workflows)

+### Deploy pre-built `build` folder

+As you can see in the [deploy-static-pre-built-folder-and-create-pr-comment workflow](https://github.com/danilobjr/vercel-gha/blob/main/.github/workflows/deploy-static-pre-built-folder-and-create-pr-comment.yml), the application is pre built and then uploaded to Vercel.

+To make this work properly, you need to change your project settings in Vercel.

+1. Go to you project page in Vercel
+2. Click in _Settings_
+3. On the left menu, make sure _General_ is selected
+4. Go to _Build & Development Settings_ section
+5. Choose `Other` for `Framework Preset`
+6. Leave _Build Command_ field empty
+7. Hit `Save` button

+This will prevent the build from being attempted and serve your content as-is.